 We have a history of using several process nodes from 130nm through 28nm.
 We currently manufacture the majority of our solutions in 45nm, 32nm and 28nm silicon wafer production process geometries utilizing the services of several different foundries.
-In fiscal year 2015, we began investing in development of our next generation SoCs in the 14nm process node, and we announced our first 14nm SoC in January 2016.
-Currently, the majority of our SoCs are supplied by Samsung Electronics Co., Ltd., or Samsung, in South Korea, from whom we have the option to purchase both fully-assembled and tested products as well as tested die in wafer form for assembly.
+In fiscal year 2015, we began investing in development of our next generation SoCs in the 14nm process node, and we announced our first 14nm SoC in January 2016 and our second 14nm SoC in January 2017.
+Beginning in fiscal year 2017, we began investing in development of our next generation SoCs in the 10nm process node.
+Currently, the majority of our SoCs are supplied by Samsung Electronics Co., Ltd., or Samsung, in facilities located in Austin, Texas and South Korea, from whom we have the option to purchase both fully-assembled and tested products as well as tested die in wafer form for assembly.
 We also have products supplied by Global UniChip Corporation, or GUC, in Taiwan, from whom we purchase fully-assembled and tested products.
 The wafers used by GUC in the assembly of our products are manufactured by Taiwan Semiconductor Manufacturing Co., Ltd., or TSMC, in Taiwan.